Skip to content

 Returns:

-The filename of the uploaded file (useful for idf when uploading flasher_args.json).
+The filename of the uploaded file.

 """